-While many of Africa's spiders are harmless, there are a few particularly large and/or venomous species that are guaranteed to upset any arachnophobe, from spiders capable of killing a child with a single bite to spiders that simply look terrifying.
+While many of Africa's spider species are harmless, there are a few particularly large and/or venomous species that are guaranteed to upset any arachnophobe.
+These range from spiders that are capable of killing a child with a single bite to spiders that simply look terrifying.
 Don't let this put you off traveling to Africa, though—like most animals, spiders are inherently afraid of humans and usually go out of their way to avoid them.
 Some spider species are actually quite beautiful, and all of them are essential to the environment's natural balance.

 Baboon spiders are a sub-family of tarantula that includes more than 40 individual species in South Africa alone.
 All baboon spiders have a set of distinctive characteristics in common—they're large, hairy, and capable of inflicting a painful bite.
 Not every species is venomous, however, and all of them are unlikely to attack unless provoked.
 Symptoms of a baboon spider bite can include vomiting and dizziness.
 This sub-family comes in a variety of colors and sizes, and favors dry scrubland or savannah.
 They live in burrows which they line with silk and use to ambush insects and small reptiles, though some live in trees.
 Female baboon spiders can live as long as 30 years.

 Known elsewhere as widow spiders, button spiders are amongst the most dangerous of all African spider species.
 All button spiders belong to the genus Latrodectus, and there are six different species found in Africa.
 Four of these are classified as black button or black widow spiders.
 The venom of these spiders is highly neurotoxic, and females have the potential to kill a child or an infirm adult.
 Immediate medical attention is required for any victim.
-Black button spiders are identified by their bulbous black or dark brown bodies, marked with a red spot or stripe.
-The other two species are known as brown button spiders, and are less toxic; however, treatment is still required.
+Black button spiders are identified by their bulbous, pitch black bodies, marked with a red spot or stripe above the spinneret (or silk-spinning organ).
+They typically stay away from human residences and are most often encountered in rural areas.